Tackling the Saturation of Oxygen: The Use of Phosphorus and Sulphur as Proxies Within the Neutral Interstellar Medium of Star-Forming Galaxies: Discussion and Conclusions

 Overall it can be seen that \textit{both} \pii\ and \sii\ can provide a mean for deriving accurate oxygen abundances in the neutral ISM of SFGs.
 Using our sample of local SFGs (J14), we have demonstrated that both P and S show minimal depletion with respect to O, suggesting that both elements are mildly refractory elements in star-forming systems.
 We have also shown that P/S follows the solar ratio of $\log$(P/S)$_\odot=-1.71\pm0.04$ across the wide range of \hi\ column densities ($\log[N$(\hi)/$cm^{-2}$]\,=\,18.44--21.28) and metallicities (0.03--3.2~\Zsol) of our sample, with an average of $\log$(\pii/\sii)\,$=-1.73\pm0.18$.
 We have additionally demonstrated from the literature that ratios of $\log$(\pii/\sii)\,$=-1.80\pm0.26$ and $\log$(\pii/\oi)$=-3.30\pm0.24$ for sight lines throughout a wide range of environments, such as DLAs (similar to our sample of SFGs) and the MW, are also in very good agreement with solar values ($\log$(P/O)$_\odot=-3.28\pm0.06$).
 By combining these three pieces of information with the fact that S/O also follows the solar ratio of $\log$(S/O)$_\odot=-1.57\pm0.06$ in stellar abundances and the ionized gas within SFGs, we suggest that both P and S can reliably trace O throughout the neutral gas of typical SFGs.\looseness=-2

 In addition to this, our results show that while the column density of metals (i.e., P, S, and therefore O) remains constant in the neutral phase for galaxies with 12+log(O/H)$\gtrsim$8.0, the HI column density increases with decreasing metallicity across the whole sample, resulting in an overall decreased O/H abundance ratio in the neutral gas of systems with higher $N$(HI).
-We interpret this as being consistent with the accretion of primordial gas affecting SFGs across a wide metallicity range, with additional galactic outflows and/or low star-formation efficiency only affecting low-mass galaxies.
+This is consistent with galactic outflows and/or low star-formation efficiency preferentially affecting low-mass galaxies, whilst accretion of primordial gas may be affecting SFGs across the wider metallicity range.

 By covering a large range in ISM properties, and in particular extending down to significantly low metallicity, we can ensure that the application of a P/O and S/O solar ratio to infer O from P and S can be both numerous and widespread.
 In particular, the derivation of neutral ISM oxygen abundances in high-$z$ systems can now be derived with a higher level of certainty, either from using P or S, or by using the solar relationships to check whether the measured O/H is based on a unsaturated line or not.
 We hope the relations derived within this work will aid future studies in comparing oxygen abundances across different gas phases and enable oxygen abundance measurements throughout cosmic time.\looseness=-2